MattiasAndersson357/azure_besokreg/README.md

-# Guest registration/visitor registration
+# Guest registration

-To register guest(s) to a database.
+A program to register guest(s) to a database.

 ## Description

-This program will ask the user to input their fullname and email, which then will send a post-endpoint to Azure functions(backend).
-And if the input data is a success it will save the data in a Azure SQL database.
+This program will ask the user to input their fullname and email, which then will send the information to backend (Azure functions) and then store the information data in a Azure SQL database.

+## Development Technologies
+* **Frontend** HTML, Javascript
+* **Backend** Azure Functions
+* **Database** Azure SQL

 ## Getting Started

-### Dependencies
+### Compatability

-* This will work on Windows 11, but should work on Win10, macOS and on linux.
+* This should work on Windows 11, Windows10, macOS and on linux.

-### Installing

-* Visual Studio Code - download on their website (preferably latest version)

-### Executing program
+* You don't need to install anything except for a web browser.

+### Step by step guide

+* To use this program go to: https://mattiasandersson357.github.io/azure_besokreg/
-* In the project you can use two terminals to execute the frontend and backend, i used PowerShell.
+* Step one; When entering the site you can fill out your name and email
-* Go to Terminal > New Terminal make sure you're using two different terminals. (one for frontend and second for backend)
-* In terminal type: ```cd frontend``` to access the frontend-folder
-* Then type: ```npm install``` and follow the instructions and when you're done use: ```npm run dev``` Remember the localhost-adress and the port which is the numbers after localhost.

-* In the second terminal type: ```func start --cors "your localhost-adress" --verbose```
-* CORS means that you can use your frontend to communicate with the backend without endpoint request block.
-  Verbose means more detail information in the logs, which is good for debugging.
-* Go back to frontend-folder and click on the localhost-adress and you should be directed to the web-browser.

-## Help

-If you need help use the error message, try to troubleshoot while using your web-browser.
-It should be a common solution to a common problem.
+* Step two; Click on submit to send the input-information you entered
+* Step three; Check if the request was a success or failure, if it says success your input registered in the database and if error/failure something went wrong when you entered name and email.
+* After that you are done!

 ## Authors